Surgeon mistakes Florida woman's healthy kidney for tumor, removes it

-Maureen Pacheco was in her early 50s when a surgeon mistook her healthy kidney for a cancerous tumor on the operating table, the Palm Beach Post reported.
+Maureen Pacheco was in her early 50s when a surgeon mistook her healthy kidney for a cancerous tumor on the operating table in April 2016, the Palm Beach Post reported.

 During the procedure, Dr. Ramon Vazques saw her kidney, believed it was a tumor, declared an emergency and took it out, said an administrative complaint made by Florida’s Department of Health.